 There are lots of rules when it comes to our super system.
-But not every rule applies to you at every age, so it’s worth figuring out which ones have an impact for your particular age group.
+But not every rule applies to you at every age, so it’s worth figuring out which ones have an impact for your age group.

 The rules at different ages govern how much and when you can contribute to super, when you can get your hands on your savings and how much tax you will pay.
-These are designed to stop people taking advantage of the generous tax benefits offered as part of Australia’s super system.
+These rules are designed to stop people taking advantage of the generous tax benefits offered as part of Australia’s super system.

 Super rules if you’re in your teens

 The super system is designed to help you save money for your retirement over your entire working life.
 It holds money contributed by both you and your employer and will help supplement your income during your retirement years.

 The rules that apply to your super when you are aged under 18 years are split between those covering when money goes into your super account (contributions) and when it comes out (withdrawing):

 If you are under 18 and being paid $450 or more (before tax) in a calendar month and work more than 30 hours a week, your employer must pay SG contributions (10.0% in 2021–22) on your behalf into your super account.